IIITLucknowSWEngg/CSAICSBTeam012/srs.md

 ### 1. Performance
 - **NFR1.1**: The system should load pages and respond to user actions (search, browse, checkout) within 2 seconds.
-- **NFR1.2**: The system should be able to handle high traffic volumes, especially during peak times.
+- **NFR1.2**: The system should be able to handle high traffic volumes upto 100,000 concurrently , especially during festival and sale(eg. diwali sale) time.

 ### 2. Security
 - **NFR2.1**: The system must ensure secure data transmission by using HTTPS and SSL encryption.